OscarG-png/email-blur/README.md

 ## To Use

-clone this repo
+- clone this repo
+- cd into directory
+- run the following in your terminal `npm run build`
-In your chrome extensions menu enable developer mode. click on "Load unpacked" navigate to the folder where you downloaded this repo.
+- In your chrome extensions menu enable developer mode.
+- click on "Load unpacked"
+- navigate to the folder where you downloaded this repo.